theHostileNegotiator/KWBandage/PatchNotes.md

 	* Fixed Animations
 2. Unit can be seen through, mainly with Ceramic Armor textures due DXT compression creating Alpha pixels
 	* Removed alpha support
-#### Rig/Battlebase
-1. Subfaction Rigs when unpacking would create GDI Battlebase instead of their own.
-The same happens with Subfaction Battlebase packing GDI Rigs
-	* Packing and unpacking will now create the corresponding faction version
-2. When upgraded with railguns does not display upgraded models
-	* Railgun subobjects were added to the models, railguns will now be displayed when upgraded
-3. GDI and Steel Talons has no upgrades listed in the description
-	* Added railguns upgrade in the description
 #### Space Command Uplink
 1. Smoke Effects do not appear.
 It is possible an attempt was made to add distortion affect but removed the smoke
 	* Fixed Particle Effects to match TW (Will need to find a way to add distortion effect)